m3g/ComplexMixtures.jl/docs/src/contrib.md

 than the radii of the atoms.

-The three columns of the `results.solvent_atom` array correspond to the thee atoms of the water molecule, for example.
+The three columns of the `results.solvent_atom` array correspond to the thee atoms of the water molecule in this example.
 The sequence of atoms correspond to that of the PDB file, but can be retrieved with:

 ```julia